GieskerB/AspectCppLibrary/docs/generated_docs/default_after_logging_ah.rst

 **Detailed Description:**

+    In conjunction with this aspect use an aspect that provides a implementation for the acp::logging_msg_builder::build_after_msg() method.
-    It uses the `DefaultLoggingMsgBuilder` to build the log messages and the `CoutPrinter` to print them to the standard output.
+    It uses the `CoutPrinter` to print the log message to the standard output.

 *In file* ``src/functions/default_after_logging.ah``